What Is Tricosanoic Acid (23:0)?

 Tricosanoic acid is a fatty acid with anti-inflammatory and anti-allergic properties.

-Tricosanoic acid can be produced in the body.
-It seems to be a hair growth stimulant. (source ◳)
+It can be produced in the body and appears to stimulate hair growth. (source ◳)

 Uses Of Tricosanoic Acid

-Tricosanoic acid is considered to be a food-grade ingredient and it has been used in food products as a replacement for tallow fatty acids.
+Tricosanoic acid is considered a food-grade ingredient and has been used in food products as a replacement for tallow fatty acids.

 The raw material of tricosanoic acid is an important compound in, for example, perfumes, perfumed materials, polymers, paints, and cosmetics.